cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 console.log(ce.parse('5x + 1').json);
 // ➔  ["Add", ["Multiply", 5, "x"], 1]

-console.log(ce.serialize(["Add", ["Power", "x", 3], 2]));
+console.log(ce.serialize(['Add', ['Power', 'x', 3], 2]));
 // ➔  "x^3 + 2"
 ```

 **To input math using an interactive mathfield**, use [MathLive](/mathlive/).

 A MathLive mathfield works like a textarea in HTML, but for math.
 It provides
 its content as a LaTeX string or a MathJSON expression, ready to be used with
 the Compute Engine.

-{% readmore "/mathlive/" %}
-Read more about <strong>MathLive</strong>
+{% readmore "/mathlive/" %} Read more about <strong>MathLive</strong>
 {% endreadmore %}

 The behavior of `expr.parse()` and `expr.latex` can be customized by setting
 `ce.latexOptions`.